pents/OSXScreenHelper/README.md

 The library provides extern "C" functions, allowing you to use this library in C# applications through P/Invoke.

 All extern "C" functions are stored in separate `ScreenHelperExternal.h` header

+It also have `Release*` functions for every struct

 For more info on using in C# - see my [CSharp project](https://github.com/pents/ScreenHelper.Sharp)